skip to Main Content

 Self Without Interpretation (2019-2022 )

-I work intuitively, merging art and science to investigate the complex relationships between humans and our environment.
 My ongoing fascination with unseen rhythms of the human body and our interdependence with the natural world are forces that reside at the core of my life and work.
+Self Without Interpretation explores this relationship.

 As the printed medical gauze became frayed and torn, it reminded me of the invisible threads that bind human beings to Earth.
 It is my hope that this work will offer viewers valuable, visual acknowledgment of the fragile and important connection to our planet that is needed for our common survival.